 Get to your hotel, take a shower or a bath, and chill out for a few hours.
 I like to use a hydrating face mask and some more oil before bed, to give my skin one last blast of moisture.
 If I’m travelling light, I’ll slip a couple of single-use sachets into my washbag for the first night, rather than pack a whole bottle.

-Pop it in a fridge of freezer to chill it (or a bucket of ice from room service), or heat it in a microwave (you might be able to ask the hotel to do this for you).
+Pop it in a fridge or freezer to chill it (or use a bucket of ice from room service), or heat it in a microwave (you might be able to ask your hotel to do this for you).

-Flight Survival Kit
+My Long Haul Flight Survival Kit

 A few of my favourite products for surviving long haul flights: